CESNET/eInfra-docs/docs.it4i/software/chemistry/orca.md

 * SOC
 * Numerical Gradients and Frequencies

-## Running ORCA version 5.0.0 in parallel
+## Running ORCA Version 5.0.0 in Parallel

 On Barbora cluster, version 5.0.0 is available.
 However, to run it in parallel you need to specify execution nodes via `inputfilename.nodes` file.
 Additionally, all calculations **must** be run on SCRATCH.